What is Revenue Churn?

-MRR is arguably the most important key performance indicator (KPI) for SaaS companies, so it makes sense that revenue churn must ideally be kept to a minimum.
+MRR is arguably the most critical key performance indicator (KPI) for SaaS companies, so it makes sense that churn must ideally be kept to a minimum.

-There are two methods to measure revenue churn: 1) gross revenue churn and 2) net revenue churn.
+There are two methods to measure churn, either on a gross or net basis:

-- Net Revenue Churn: Instead of only considering the percentage of recurring revenue a company lost from cancellations, this metric factors expansion revenue.
+- Net Revenue Churn → Instead of only considering the percentage of recurring revenue a company lost from cancellations, this metric factors in expansion revenue.

 To expand further on the latter point, expansion revenue can come in numerous forms, such as the following: